FAQ's: Your Questions Answered

 Wrongful Death FAQs

 In order to bring a valid action for wrongful death, the obvious threshold element that must be present is that, as a result of another’s actions, a human being has lost their life.
-Next, it must be demonstrated that the action which resulted in the victim’s death was caused by someone else’s negligence, or intentional conduct to cause the harm and/or injury to the victim.
+Next, it must be demonstrated that someone else’s negligence caused the action which resulted in the victim’s death, or intentional conduct to cause the harm and injury to the victim.
 Once the act (death) and causation (negligence or intentional act) is identified, who has legal standing to bring an action forward must be identified.
 It must be demonstrated that there are survivors (family members who have suffered monetary damages and who are wholly dependent on the support of the deceased to live) who exist and have a legal interest in obtaining damages as a result of the decedent’s death.
 A personal representative must then be appointed to establish an estate for the deceased, identify all survivors and identify any other economic obligations the estate may have as a result of the death of the decedent.
 Once those elements have been identified and/or established, an action can be initiated.

-How do I know if I have all the elements necessary to bring a wrongful death action forward, and if the injuries that caused by loved ones death would support such a claim?
-Call Dan Newlin & Partners at (407) 888-8000.
-Dan Newlin & Partners are experienced, aggressive and knowledgeable attorneys that have helped over 10,000 people with personal injury and wrongful death claims, and they would be honored to help you.
+How do I know if I have all the elements necessary to bring a wrongful death action forward and if the injuries that caused by loved one’s death would support such a claim?
+Call Dan Newlin Injury Attorneys at 800-257-1822.
+Dan Newlin Injury Attorneys are experienced, aggressive and knowledgeable attorneys that have helped over 10,000 people with personal injury and wrongful death claims, and they would be honored to help you.
 It is in your best interest, and that of your loved ones, that you consult with an attorney before making any major decisions.
 We would be happy to answer any of the questions you have about what is needed to handle your wrongful death case.
 Our team of conscientious legal professionals is committed to aggressively representing the survivors in their claim for wrongful death damages.
-Please call or contact us today for a FREE CONSULTATION – REMEMBER, we are always willing to come meet with you to discuss your legal options and you pay us nothing unless we win your case.
+Please call or contact us today for a FREE CONSULTATION – REMEMBER, we are always willing to meet with you to discuss your legal options, and you pay us nothing unless we win your case.